frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 addressed by letting the code be dynamic!

-For this purpose we started to develop [Nemoa](/nemoa.html), a templating machine-learning framework, that orchestrates TensorFlow®.
+For this purpose we started to develop [Nemoa](/nemoa.html), a templating machine-learning framework, that orchestrates TensorFlow.
 However, Nemoa does not simply provide a new interface, but abstracts the coding process by following our Cloud-Assisted Meta Programming ([CAMP](/tags#CAMP)) paradigm.
 The fundamental observation behind Nemoa is, that it is almost never required to use